aharvet/uniswitch/README.md

 "minToken" parameter represents the minimum amount of tokens you are willing to accept in return.
 Emits a "LiquidityWithdrew" event.

-**ethToTokenSwitch(uint256 minTokenOut) payable**
+**ethToTokenSwitch(address to, uint256 minTokenOut) payable**

 Enables to trade ether against tokens.
-The contract computes the number of token you get depending on the ratio of ether and token available in the pool.
+The contract computes the number of token you get with the infamous constant product formula.
+"to" parameter is the address that will receive to tokens.
 "minTokenOut" parameter represents the minimum amount of tokens you are willing to accept for this trade.
 Emits a "EthToTokenSwitched" event.

-**tokenToEthSwitch(uint256 tokenAmount, uint256 minWeiOut)**
+**tokenToEthSwitch(address to, uint256 tokenAmount, uint256 minWeiOut)**

 Enables to trade tokens against ether.
-The contract computes the number of ether you get depending on the ratio of ether and token available in the pool.
+The contract computes the number of token you get with the infamous constant product formula.
+"to" parameter is the address that will receive to tokens.
 "tokenAmount" parameter represents the number of tokens you want to trade.
 "minWeiOut" parameter represents the minimum amount of wei you are willing to accept for this trade.
 Requires to allow the pool address to use a transferFrom transaction for the token.
 Emits a "TokenToEthSwitched" event.

-**tokenToTokenSwitch(uint256 token1Amount, uint256 minToken2Amount, address token2Addr)**
+**tokenToTokenSwitch(address to, uint256 token1Amount, uint256 minToken2Amount, address token2Addr)**

 Enables to trade the token of the pool against a token from another pool.
-The present pool will communicated with the pool of the other token to trade ether between them.
+The present pool will communicated with the pool of the other token and trade ether between them.
-The contracts compute the number of tokens you get depending on the ratio of ether and token available in the two pools.
+The contracts compute the number of token you get with the infamous constant product formula.
+"to" parameter is the address that will receive to tokens.
-"token1Amount" parameter represents the number of tokens you want to trade.
+"tokenInAmount" parameter represents the number of tokens you want to trade.
-"minToken2Amount" parameter represents the minimum amount of tokens you are willing to accept for this trade.
+"minTokenOutAmount" parameter represents the minimum amount of tokens you are willing to accept for this trade.
-"token2Addr" parameter represents the address of the token you want to get.
+"tokenOutAddr" parameter represents the address of the token you want to get.
+Requires to allow the pool address to use a transferFrom transaction for the token you send.
-Emits a "TokenToTokenSwitchedPoolA" event from the first pool, and "TokenToTokenSwitchedPoolB" from the second pool.
+Emits a "EthToTokenSwitched" event from the first pool, and "EthToTokenSwitched" from the second pool.

 ## Events

 - PoolLaunched(address token, address pool)
-- PoolInitialized(address pool, address token, uint256 weiAmount, uint256 tokenAmount)
+- PoolInitialized(uint256 weiAmount, uint256 tokenAmount)
-- EthToTokenSwitched(address user, uint256 weiIn, uint256 tokenOut)
-- TokenToEthSwitched(address user, uint256 tokenIn, uint256 weiOut)
-- TokenToTokenSwitchedPoolA(address user, address token1, address token2, uint256 tokenIn, uint256 weiOut)
-- TokenToTokenSwitchedPoolB(address user, address token2, uint256 weiIn, uint256 tokenOut)
-- LiquidityProvided(address user, uint256 sharesCreated, uint256 weiAmount, uint256 tokenAmount)
+- LiquidityProvided(address provider, uint256 sharesCreated, uint256 weiAmount, uint256 tokenAmount)
-- LiquidityWithdrew(address user, uint256 sharesBurnt, uint256 weiAmount, uint256 tokenAmount)
+- LiquidityWithdrew(address withdrawer, uint256 sharesBurnt, uint256 weiAmount, uint256 tokenAmount)
+- EthToTokenSwitched(address from, address to, uint256 weiIn, uint256 tokenOut)
+- TokenToEthSwitched(address from, address to, uint256 tokenIn, uint256 weiOut)

-## Installation
+## Usage

+First, run `npm i`.
+Second, copy `.env.example`, rename it to `.env` and fill the fields

+You can then run multiple commands:

+- Run test suit with `npm run test`
+- Run coverage report with `npm run coverage`
+- Deploy the protocol with `npm run deploy:<network>`

-## Testing
+## Settings

+You can turn gas report and optimisation on and off in the hardhat.config.js file with the `showGasReporter` and `enableOptimizer` macros.